iTofunmi/iTofunmi/ReadMe.md

 # Hi, Nice to Meet You!
 I'm Tofunmi 👋
 ![Static Badge](https://img.shields.io/badge/gender-female-blue)

-I am from Lagos, Nigeria on a journey to build amazing global products.
+A no-code developer from Lagos, Nigeria on a journey to build amazing global products.
 It's about more than code for me.
 I'm on a mission where code, creativity, and data become powerful tools for solving problems.
 My experience in customer experience has also polished my teamwork, communication, and leadership skills.
-I am proficient in **Python**, **HTML** **CSS**, **Flask** and **Airtable**.
+I am proficient in **Python**, **HTML** **CSS**, **Zapier** and **Airtable**.
 I am open to learning more about product management!

 ## 📫 Contact Me on Social Media